wbarnha/bitmap/README.md

 BitMap for python
 =================

+An updated version of the bitmap library from https://github.com/wanji/bitmap since the original project is no longer maintained.

 This package provides a `BitMap` class which is an array of bits stored in compact format.

 # Installation